flutter/plugins/packages/path_provider/path_provider/README.md

 ### External Storage Directory
 Path to a directory where the application may access top-level storage.
+This path is an SD-card or built-in storage partition in a device.
 The current operating system should be determined before issuing this function call, as this functionality is **only available on Android**.